stephenh/stephenh.github.com/_posts/2011-12-10-todomvc-in-gwt-mpv.markdown

 Comparison with JS Frameworks
 -----------------------------

-Reading through the various JS implementations of the todo app, and gwt-mpv's implementation, it's encouraging to see that they are all trying to do basically the same thing: use event-driven models and views to wire together a rich client.
+Reading through the various JS implementations of the todo app, and Tessell's implementation, it's encouraging to see that they are all trying to do basically the same thing: use event-driven models and views to wire together a rich client.

 I think this approach of declaratively setting up view/model bindings is the key to doing non-trivial AJAX applications without loosing your functionality (or sanity, whichever is less important) to growing balls of spaghetti code.
 Changing the model should lead to the view updates just working.

 That being said, each framework does things slightly differently.
-Here I'll briefly cover how GWT/gwt-mpv is different.
+Here I'll briefly cover how GWT/Tessell is different.

 ### Templates